nreshel/pulsenics-technichal-assessment/README.md

 Data stored in mydatabase.sqlite

-All code that has been made is in Pages/Index.cshtml.cs & Index.cshtml files
+All code that has been made is in Pages/Index.cshtml.cs & Pages/Index.cshtml files